What is PIK Interest?

 The downside to the accrued interest, however, is that the total debt principal increases each year until maturity.
 In effect, this increases the interest expense due to growth in the principal amount.

-PIK interest benefits the borrower by providing optionality to push back cash interest payments on debt.
+PIK interest benefits the borrower by providing the optionality to push back cash interest payments on debt.

 In turn, lenders are compensated by the accrual of the periodic interest expense towards the ending balance (i.e. higher principal) until maturity.